Gabsii/spoti-vote/README.md

 ### Testing

-By running `npm test` you can start a jest testing environment respectively.
+By running `npm test` you can run all the tests using jest.

 # Credits